Hyle-org/devhub-hyle/docs/getting-started/connect-to-devnet.md

 # Connect to the public devnet

-Hylé provides a public devnet for developers to test their applications.
+Hylé provides a public devnet where you can test your applications.

 !!!note
     We currently make no guarantees on the public devnet stability.
 It can be reset at any time.
     We will keep this page updated with the latest information.

-## Creating your wallet on our public devnet
+## Create your wallet on our public devnet

-#### Configure your environment:
+#### Configure your environment
 ```bash
 # This script automatically sets up the devnet configuration
 ./scripts/configure.sh